officialcjunior/officialcjunior.github.io/content/blog/2021-8-13-gsoc-final.md

 #### Summer time

-After being accepted, the first thing I did was to remove the existing implementation of `RzSyscallPorts` - the module which took care of the architecture and CPU specefic system registers.
+After getting accepted, the first thing I did was to remove the existing implementation of `RzSyscallPorts` - the module which took care of the architecture and CPU specefic system registers.

 * [Deprecate RzSyscallPort and move the existing sysregs to SDB](https://github.com/rizinorg/rizin/pull/1160)

 `ioports.c` housed `RzSyscallPorts`, which were hardcoded definitions of system registers which were iteratively searched and served using `rz_syscall_get_io()` and other APIs.
-These hardcoded values are moved to SDB in this PR.
+These hardcoded values are moved to SDB in this Pull Request.

 A port using `RzSyscallPorts` looked like this: